 The many side-effects of accutane / isotretinoin are a force to be reckoned with when considering possible treatment.
 Naturally, this prevents many people from taking it, which may be the wiser decision.

-If your doctor decides against it, you could always try a number of other, more conventional treatments for mild acne and acne in general.
+If your doctor decides against it, you could always try a number of other, more conventional treatments, or even home remedies or DIY solutions for acne in general.
 Be sure to read up on the importance of L-Lysine in maintaining skin health, or perhaps the use of Vitamin E oil for keeping skin healthy and moisturized.
 The role of Vitamin C in preventing acne is vital as well, and free of the scary consequences of accutane / isotretinoin.

 So, should you be taking accutane for mild acne inflammation?
 The medication is recommended for people suffering from severe cases of cystic acne, but your doctor and dermatologist can still choose to give accutane / isotretinoin a try if your acne is especially persistent and resistant to other treatments.
 Don’t be afraid to ask your doctor about this solution, since you never know until you try.